Fatal Accident on Hwy. 41 in Brown County

 A male driver traveling north in the southbound lane of U.S. 41 shortly before 1a.m. struck a southbound sedan carrying three people head-on.

-Two women in the southbound sedan died while a male passenger is in critical condition.
+Two women in the southbound sedan died while a male passenger is in critical condition after suffering serious injuries in the collision.

 The male, traveling the wrong way in a Jeep Libery, died at the scene.
 Alcohol is believed to be a factor, according to the Sheriffs Department.